 Test EE1-1.6.1 is supposed to be verification of training procedure.
 Model was trained by cross-checker and tested by original proponent.
 It should be noticed that model trained by proponent provides 0.4% lower gain than original model by proponent.
-Unfortunately by time this report was prepared, cross-check report has not been uploaded.
-Training cross-check results and procedure should be discussed during JVET-AA meeting.

 In Tests EE1-1.6.2 and 3 Chroma filters was forced to be the same for both Chroma components.
 This resulted in impressive reduction of computational complexity: 649 kMAC/pxl to 539 kMAC/pxl.
 This was possibility noticed last meeting and confirmed during this EE1 round.